TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Advanced Features

 \subsection{Modifying Default Units}

-\texttt{TENSO}'s default units are defined in \\ \texttt{prototypes/default\_parameters.py}.
+\texttt{TENSO}'s default units are defined in \texttt{prototypes/default\_parameters.py}.
 The units which \texttt{TENSO} assumes when reading input from \lstinline{system_multibath} and \lstinline{bath_correlation} are defined in a dictionary, \lstinline{default_units}, where keys are properties and values are strings corresponding to physical constants imported from SciPy, with the available list detailed in \texttt{libs/quantity.py}.
 Options for energy units include the default inverse centimeters, \lstinline{"/cm"}, joules, \lstinline{"J"}, electron volts, \lstinline{"eV"}, and millielectron volts, \lstinline{"meV"}.
 Options for time include the default femtoseconds, \lstinline{"fs"}, seconds \lstinline{"s"}, and picoseconds \lstinline{"ps"}.
 Inverse temperature, not temperature, is defined, with the only option being the default, inverse Kelvin, \lstinline{"/K"}.

 \texttt{TENSO} converts input into internal units and then scales energy and time by the factor associated with \lstinline{"unital_energy"} in the \lstinline{default_units} dictionary.
 Specifically any units of time or inverse temperature will be multiplied by this factor and any units of energy will be divided by this factor.
 The default value is 1000.
-Larger values may improve numerical performance when dealing with energies which are small in absolute terms.
-Similarly, smaller values may benefit performance for large absolute energies.
+Adjusting this value may alleviate numerical problems when dealing with energies which are very large or very small in absolute terms.